SteveEmmerich/zoo/README.md

 STRONGHOLD=Casterly Rock
 ```

 If you specify variables command-style, simply put them after the `zoo` command with a space between multiple variables.
+Variables with spaces or special characters should be enclosed in quotes.

 ```
-zoo NODE_ENV=production NAME=Tyrion Lannister node index.js
+zoo NODE_ENV=production NAME="Tyrion Lannister" node index.js
 ```

-If you use `require('zoo')` in your app instead of using the CLI, it will register the environment variables as early as possible, but this method is not recommended.
+If you use `require('zoo')` in your app instead of using the CLI, it will register the environment variables as early as possible.
+This method works but is *not* recommended.

 ## Existing Variables